kbala/ionic-file-cache/README.md

     }

     async getCachedFile(url: string) {
-        // It returns the cached url which is sanitized by `domSanitizer.bypassSecurityTrustUrl()` this.imageUrl = await this.fileCachePvdr.getCachedFile(url);
+        // It returns the cached url
+        this.imageUrl = await this.fileCachePvdr.cachedFile(url);
     }
 }
 ```